Questions we get, daily

 Call us if you’d like a rundown of why it’s so expensive to operate charter boats, especially in Washington DC.
 We can talk for hours.
 That said, occasionally we may offer specials.
 Join our mailing list and we’ll let you know!

 Yes… here.
 Hard to imagine a more unique gift!

 What boats do you use?

 Two of our boats are 25-foot sport boats with seating aft, amidships, and in the bow (front) — plenty of space for your group of (up to) 6.
-Even though they are “sport” boats (and certainly can go fast), you pick the speed that’s comfortable for your party.
+Even though they are “sport” boats (and certainly can go fast), you pick the speed that’s comfortable for your party and schedule.
 Call if you need something larger or with an enclosed cabin.
 With enough advance notice, we can occasionally accommodate these requests (typically on weekdays).

 Can we bring our own drinks and food aboard?

 Yes!
 Please do.
 We don’t want thirsty or hungry guests.
 Alcoholic drinks are permitted assuming you’re 21 years old.
 All types of food are welcome.
 Be sure to let us know if you want to grill the food (gas for the grill is included).
 We will need to anchor in order to light the grill, so please account for the extra time.
 Our locations page lists logical options for take-out food and drink purchases, prior to boarding.
 We have catering options for a minimal service charge (call us for details).
 Our cruises can typically include a stop along the river for a meal at a restaurant (docking fees may apply, and please account for the time).
 And, if you’re lucky (or we plan ahead) DC’s only aquatic food truck, NautiFoods, can deliver piping hot grilled food, frozen desserts, and cold (but non-alcoholic) beverages directly to us, while underway!

 Can I bring my 2-year-old?